Your web browser is outdated and may be insecure

 Employment partnerships

-Establishing a formal partnership with the RCN can benefit you and your employees as well as your patients or clients.
+Establishing a formal partnership with the RCN can benefit you and your employees as well as those you care for.
 A formal partnership agreement makes it possible for us to discuss matters of mutual interest be they professional or employment policies and practices.

 Organisations can gain significant advantages from working in partnership with the RCN.
 This partnership is best supported through a recognition agreement.
 This is an agreed framework for joint working.